levsero/test_embed/STYLE.md

 };
 ```

-When importing either from an internal or external module, try to import only what function(s) or module(s) are actually required:
+When importing either from an internal or external module, try to import only what function(s) or module(s) are actually required.

 ```javascript
 import { FooComponent } from 'component/FooComponent';